Spectrum-CETB/Spectober_Fest/coding_freshmen/C++/ALOK_RANJAN_JOSHI/README.md

 # Logic and Intuition

-- Here the logic i applied is to sort both the striings and compare both s
+- Here the logic i applied is to sort both the striings and compare both strings.

 # Time Complexity and Space Complexity
+* Time Complexity: O(n logn)
+* Space Complexity: O(1)